-A Citizen Participation Plan sets forth the policies and procedures for citizen participation in the development of the five-year Consolidated Plan, annual action plans and annual end of year reports.
-The Citizen Participation Plan is designed to encourage participation by low- and moderate-income persons, particularly those living in areas where Community Development Block Grant (CDBG) funds will be used, as well as minorities, persons with disabilities, residents of public housing and other interested citizens.
+A Community Participation Plan sets forth the policies and procedures for community participation in the development of the five-year Consolidated Plan, annual action plans and annual end of year reports.
+The Community Participation Plan is designed to encourage participation by low- and moderate-income persons, particularly those living in areas where Community Development Block Grant (CDBG) funds will be used, as well as minorities, persons with disabilities, residents of public housing and other interested persons.

-Salem's first Citizen Participation Plan was adopted in March, 2000, following a training session conducted by the Coalition for Low-Income Community Development, Inc. This plan is based on information collected during that training, as well as the following sources: U.S. Department of Housing and Urban Development (HUD) or National Community Development Association (NCDA) sponsored trainings/meetings; 24 CFR 91.105 in the Consolidated Plan Regulations; and recommendations from other communities and HUD representatives.
+Salem's first Community Participation Plan was adopted in March, 2000, following a training session conducted by the Coalition for Low-Income Community Development, Inc. This plan is based on information collected during that training, as well as the following sources: U.S. Department of Housing and Urban Development (HUD) or National Community Development Association (NCDA) sponsored trainings/meetings; 24 CFR 91.105 in the Consolidated Plan Regulations; and recommendations from other communities and HUD representatives.
 It was revised in March, 2005, October, 2009, March, 2014 and July, 2019.
-During the COVID-19 federally declared disaster, the Citizens Participation Plan was amended in response to supplemental funding, flexibilities and waivers from HUD.
+During the COVID-19 federally declared disaster, the Community Participation Plan was amended in response to supplemental funding, flexibilities and waivers from HUD.

-The Citizen Participation Plan is typically reviewed and updated prior to the start of the five-year Consolidated Plan process.
-A not less than fifteen-day comment period is advertised whenever the Citizen Participation Plan undergoes significant amendments.
+The Community Participation Plan is typically reviewed and updated prior to the start of the five-year Consolidated Plan process.
+A not less than fifteen-day comment period is advertised whenever the Community Participation Plan undergoes significant amendments.

-For this version of the Citizen Participation Plan, updated in February, 2024, a 15-day comment period was advertised on March 7, 2024.
+For this version of the Community Participation Plan, a 15-day comment period was advertised on March 7, 2024.

-The Citizen Participation Plan is arranged as follows:
+The Community Participation Plan is arranged as follows: